Updating Yandex StoreDoc cluster settings

 update_mask: List of settings you want to update as an array of strings (paths[]). -

-config_spec.mongodb.<Yandex_StoreDoc_host_type>.resources.disk_size: Storage parameters:disk_type_id: Disk type.disk_size: New storage size, in bytes.
+config_spec.mongodb.<Yandex_StoreDoc_host_type>.resources.disk_size: Storage settings:disk_type_id: Disk type.disk_size: New storage size, in bytes.

 The Yandex StoreDoc host type depends on the sharding type.
-Possible values:
+The possible values are

 mongod,mongocfg,mongos, andmongoinfra.
 For a non-sharded cluster, usemongod.